gcgarner/IOTstack/docs/Containers/NextCloud.md

 		* This seems to be the only time Nextcloud misbehaves and forces `localhost` into a URL.

 10. The "Recommended apps" screen appears.
+Click "Install recommended apps".
 A spinner moves down the list of apps as they are loaded:

 	![Recommended Apps](./images/nextcloud-recommendedapps.png)